Authority canned dog food receives the Advisor’s mid-tier rating of 3 stars.

 |Estimated Nutrient Content|

-The sixth ingredient lists rice flour.
+The fifth ingredient is rice flour.
 Rice flour is made from either white or brown rice and is considered a gluten-free substitute for wheat flour.

 Some denounce beet pulp as an inexpensive filler while others cite its outstanding intestinal health and blood sugar benefits.